Phase II: Fall 2018

 A systemwide, online scorecard will be published and updated annually to include, among other things, the full judicial history of each chapter.
 This website will be publicized to the campus community and to the parents of all students.

-The performance scorecard will be published, including chapter judicial history, during the fall 2018 semester.
+The performance scorecard will be published, including chapter judicial history, during the summer of 2019.

 A comprehensive review of event management guidelines will be conducted and submitted for my approval.
 The review will include, but not be limited to, the training required for sober monitors, the use of independent bystander intervention services, the distribution of beer and wine for large events, and the number of large events permitted.